 You must act on your own behalf or through an authorized representative if you wish to exercise your rights under this section of your booklet.
 An authorized representative is someone you designate in writing to act on your behalf.
 We have developed a form that you must use if you wish to designate an authorized representative.
-You can obtain the form by calling our customer service department.
-You can also go to our Internet web site at www.bcbsal.com and ask us to mail you a copy of the form.
+You can obtain the form by calling our Customer Service Department.
+You can also go to AlabamaBlue.com and ask us to mail you a copy of the form.
 If a person is not properly designated as your authorized representative, we will not be able to deal with him or her in connection with the exercise of your rights under this section of your booklet.